 - specialized treatment for rheumatoid arthritis or Crohn's disease; and

 - taking medications that suppress the immune system like chemotherapy.

 * TB is the leading killer among people living with HIV, who have weakened immune systems.

 Please check with your healthcare provider if you have more questions about TB and your health.

-The following TB fact sheets have been prepared for patients by the CDC:
+The following TB fact sheets have been prepared for patients: